marcojakob/dart-html5-dnd/README.md

 ```

 #### Sortable Events ####
+Next to the inherited `DraggableGroup` and `DropzoneGroup` events
-There is one additional event for `SortableGroup`s:
+`SortableGroup` has one additional event:

 ```dart
 SortableGroup sortGroup = new SortableGroup();